-A. Filed by the Employee: Employees shall not initiate civil action arising out of their official duties without first notifying the Chief of Police in writing.
+Filed by the Employee: Employees shall not initiate civil action arising out of their official duties without first notifying the Chief of Police in writing.
+Filed against the Employee: Any employee who has a damage suit filed against him because

-Filed against the Employee: Any employee who has a damage suit filed against him, because of an act rendered by him in the line of duty, shall immediately notify the Chief of Police and furnish a copy of the complaint with an corresponding police report associated with the incident in question so that the Chief of Police may notify the City Manager of the pending suit and relevant facts.
+Filed against the Employee: Any employee who has a damage suit filed against him, because of an act rendered by him in the line of duty, shall immediately notify the Chief of Police and furnish a copy of the complaint with a corresponding police report associated with the incident in question so that the Chief of Police may notify the City Manager of the pending suit and relevant facts.